Today, the options for renting movies has expanded in ways that many of us, myself included, could have never imagined.

 2. Pay a monthly fee to get movies mailed to you each month.

-This includes services such as Netflix; even Blockbuster has a similar service now.
+This includes services such as Netflix.
 You sign up online, and then put in a list of requests.
 When the movies become available, the service sends them to you in the mail with a pre-paid return envelope which you use to send them back after you’ve viewed them.
 The Blockbuster option also allows you to go to their video stores and exchange one of the movies you received in the mail for another movie on their shelf if you want to.
 Meaning, you don’t have to wait while you send one in for them to receive it and send you another one in the mail if you don’t want to.

 3. Check out video kiosks that are popping up everywhere.

 Just recently I noticed a kiosk for Movie Cube’s The New Release in my neighborhood Fred Meyers.
 I haven’t tried one yet, but I’m seriously considering it.
 The cool thing about this option is that the cost is only $1 per movie per day.
 Plus, your credit or debit card is not charged until you return the movie — which I think is cool.
 The one downside to this is if you don’t return the movie by the 14th day then your card is charged for those 14 days, plus the taxes, plus fees, plus a $21 “didn’t return it” charge.
 So, it behooves you to return the movie after you’ve watched it when using this option!
 Redbox is another similar option.

 4. Use On-Demand to watch some programs when you want on cable.